tum-esi/testbench/README.md

 0. Compile all typescript files inside testbench folder with: `tsc -p .`

-1. Start a test servient so TestBench can interact with it: testing-files/test_servient.ts shows an example test servient. test_servient.ts Thing Description `myTuT-complete.jsonld` from testbench repository must be sent using a PUT request to `thingUnderTestTD` property of testbench.
-Run `test_servient.ts` by executing `node dist/testing-files/test_servient.js` inside `testbench` folder.
-Run TestBench by executing `node dist/src/v2-test-bench.js` inside `testbench` folder.
+1. Start a test servient so TestBench can interact with it: testing-files/test_servient.js shows an example test servient. test_servient.js Thing Description `myTuT-complete.jsonld` from testbench repository must be sent using a PUT request to `thingUnderTestTD` property of testbench.
+Run `test_servient.js` by executing `node testing-files/test_servient.js` inside `testbench` folder.
+Run TestBench by executing `node dist/v2-test-bench.js` inside `testbench` folder.

 2. Start `portman` software: [Postman](https://www.getpostman.com/)

 3. Start to interact with TestBench:

-4. Example postman requests which update test-config property, Thing unser Test Thing Description.
-Then initiate TestBench, modify json-schema-faker data which is used to test interactions of the consumed Thing Description, and execute the Thing Description testing procedure with scenario and repetition parameters from `test-config.json` file.

 - **First**: Send Put request to testbench with Thing Description you like to test.